Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Random Walk picture in the ATRC

 We will say that \(v\in V\) is a \emph{\((t,\delta)\)-cone-point} of \(V\) if

-We denote \(\CPts_{t,\delta}(V)\) the set of cone-points of \(V\).
+Define~\(\CPts_{t,\delta}(V)\) as the set of cone-points of \(V\).
 When speaking about cone-points of graphs, we mean cone-points of their vertex set.

 We call a graph with a distinguished vertex a \emph{marked graph}.
 The distinguished vertex is denoted \(v^*\).
-Define (see Fig.~\ref{Fig:OZ_confined_graphs_displacements}) \begin{itemize} \item The sets of confined pieces (all are sets of finite connected sub-graphs of \((\Z^2,\bbE)\)):
+Define the following objects (see Fig.~\ref{Fig:OZ_confined_graphs_displacements}): \begin{itemize} \item The sets of confined pieces are the following sets of finite connected subgraphs of \((\Z^2,\bbE)\):